-Travers develop an deep appreciation for music, his tastes eventually better-defined by the guitar, which has been the tool of his trade for 40 years.
+Travers develop a deep appreciation for music, his tastes ultimately defined by the guitar, which has been the tool of his trade for 40 years.
 Still…

 “One of my guilty pleasures is putting on Abba’s greatest hits when I’m driving down the road,” he said.
 “It’s just such good pop, and it’s done so well.”

-In ’78, Travers returned to the U.S. after recording three albums in London (his self-titled debut, Makin’ Magic, and Putting It Straight) and securing a spot opening a U.S. tour for Rush.
+In ’78, Travers returned to the U.S. after recording three albums in London (his self-titled debut, along with Makin’ Magic and Putting It Straight) and securing a spot opening a U.S. tour for Rush.
 As it wrapped, Travers’ manager asked, “Where do you want to live?”

 His response came without pause.

 “I grabbed my copy of Eric Clapton’s 461 Ocean Boulevard and said, ‘There!
 I want a house like that.’
 So we rented a big house about a mile from the beach, and Coconut Grove became home by default because I ended up with most of my stuff there.
 I was young, had long hair and a BMW… it was fun!

 On April 12, Travers entered his second year as a 60-something a month after releasing a new album, Retro Rocket, which offers a bevy of tones and tunes sure to please longtime fans while reminding the world of the virtues of blues-based rock and roll.
 We sat with him to discuss his career, gear, and the album.

 What was your first guitar?